 You’ll probably end up gasping like a fish fairly quickly.
 The same thing happens – although to a less extreme level – if you run without your full lung capacity.

-Try adding a meditation practice to your daily schedule – one that involves a breathing pattern as a component.
+Try adding a meditation practice to your daily schedule – one that involves a breathing pattern as a component (even a running meditation can help with this).

 That will give you a chance to focus wholly on your breathing.
 The more you practice at it, the more you can get a sense of just how deeply the body can breathe.